-If you want to stray away from your typical sunglasses style, it’s time to enter the circle.
+If you want to stray away from your typical men’s sunglasses, it’s time to enter the circle.
 For the past couple of years, round sunglasses have been mounting a full takeover of the style scene.
 Known to sunglasses connoisseurs as teashades, this strikingly simple profile is at once futuristic and nostalgic.
 And judging by the celebrities who have sported them well before their current fad statuss — we’re talking Samuel L. Jackson, Johnny Depp, Elton John, Prince — round sunglasses suggest a nonconformist personality who marches to the beat of a drum that everybody else wishes they could hear.